Chandigarh Universitys Holds its 7th Annual Convocation; Awards Degrees to 719 Online Learning Students - The Tribune

 Chandigarh University's Holds its 7th Annual Convocation; Awards Degrees to 719 Online Learning Students

-Chandigarh [India], January 3: Chandigarh University organised the 7th Annual Convocation of CU Online during which undergraduate (UG) and postgraduate (PG) degrees were conferred on 719 students from across the country in the presence of their families.
+597 PG & 122 UG Degrees Awarded to the 2025 Batch of Online Learning in Annual Convocation 2025 at Chandigarh University Chandigarh, India (NewsVoir) Chandigarh University organised the 7th Annual Convocation of CU Online during which undergraduate (UG) and postgraduate (PG) degrees were conferred on 719 students from across the country in the presence of their families.

 Dnyan Shah, SVP and Global Head (HR), Mphasis Limited, presided over the prestigious convovation ceremony as the Chief Guest along with Dr Raviraja N Seetharam, Vice-Chancellor (VC), Prof (Dr) SS Sehgal, Pro VC, Chandigarh University and Prof (Dr) Gurpreet Singh, Director, CU Online.